Check out Australia Zoo’s Tasmanian Devil!

 Don’t miss the devilishly cute residents here at Australia Zoo!
 Our Tasmanian devils can be found basking in the sun and exploring their home, all day long.
 These adorable carnivores are one of the many pouched mammals that are true-blue, uniquely Australian.

-They can travel great distances every day; up to 16 kilometres in search of food.
-Standing approximately 30 centimetres tall and weighing up to 14 kilograms, they have the most powerful bite of any Australian mammal!
+They can travel great distances every day; up to 16 kilometres (10 miles) in search of food.
+Standing approximately 30 centimetres (1 foot) tall and weighing up to 14 kilograms (30 pounds), they have the most powerful bite of any Australian mammal!
 The Tassie devil can crush and digest hair, organs, muscles and even bones.
 Strewth!

 The existence of the Tasmanian devil is threatened by car strikes and Devil Facial Tumour Disease.
 This disease causes contagious, cancerous tumours around their face, neck and mouth.
 The disease develops rapidly and is fatal.
 Tasmanian devils are currently listed as an endangered species and are the subject of various research projects – all in the hope of saving the species from certain extinction.